-Keeping football uniforms and gear clean and odor free and looking like a winner doesn’t need to be such a chore.
-It would be nice if all of the Pee-Wee and Pop Warner leagues had managers who whisked away the dirty uniforms and a nice, clean one magically appeared on game day.
-But since that is reserved for the chosen few, here are some tips for keeping football uniforms and gear looking its best and, hopefully, lasting all season.
+Keeping football gear and uniforms, especially white jerseys and pants, clean and odor free and looking like a winner doesn’t need to be such a chore.
+It would be nice if all of the Pee-Wee and Pop Warner Football leagues had managers who whisked away the dirty uniforms and a nice, clean one magically appeared on game day.
+But since that is reserved for the chosen few, here are some tips for keeping football uniforms looking their best and, hopefully, lasting all season.

 1. Know Your Uniform Material

 Almost every football uniform is made from heavy weight stretchable polyester knit or mesh.
 The fabric is durable, has stretch for ease of movement, and is actually easier to care for than cotton.
 The key to success is using the right water temperature, detergent, and stain removal processes.

 Unless the player has been riding the bench, presoaking is essential in getting a uniform clean.
 After the game or after each practice, rinse off the uniform in a utility sink with cold water to remove as much loose dirt and mud as possible.
 If you don’t have a utility sink, hang the uniform over a clothesline and spray it down with a hose.

 Next, fill a large sink, bucket or large plastic storage tub with warm – not hot – water.
 Add two or three tablespoons of a heavy duty laundry detergent (Tide or Persil are leading brands with plenty of stain-busting enzymes) and one cup of baking soda.